akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Oh, thank you, my lady."

-Mother didn't react.
-Just took the basket, steady and careful, and placed it in Beatrice's arms.
+Mother nodded, politely accepting the basket, steady and careful.
+She placed it in Beatrice's arms.

 "Walk slowly.
 She's doing the hard part now."